RIPE-NCC/ripe-atlas-probe-doc/manuals/Debian-9-10-source.en.md

 # Debian 9 & 10 - Source Installation

+IMPORTANT:
+* As of Jun 30, 2022 Debian 9 has reached EOL.
+* As of Jun 30, 2024 Debian 10 has reached EOL.

 The Debian Build system includes support for x86_64 (amd64), arm64 and armhf.
 Note that the installation and startup scripts assume the use of `systemd`.

 1. In order to create and install the software package, please follow the